Polyoxometalate

-Polyoxometalates (POMs) are a group of inorganic anionic molecular metal oxides.
+Polyoxometalates (POMs) are a class of inorganic compounds containing only transition metal(s) (M) and oxide (O(2-)) with general moleclur formula [M_{m}O_{o}]^{k−} with m ≥ 3, o ≥ 9, k > 0.
+This article focuses on the isopolyoxometalates, where only one metallic element is involved.
+The heteropolyoxometalates are very similar but contain more than one metal cation.

 Formation

-The oxides of d^{0} metals such as V2O5, MoO3, WO3 dissolve at high pH to give orthometalates, VO4(3−), MoO4(2−), WO4(2−).
-For Nb2O5 and Ta2O5, the nature of the dissolved species at high pH is less defined, but these oxides also form polyoxometalates.
+The oxides of d^{0} metals such as V2O5, MoO3, WO3 dissolve at high pH to give orthometalates, VO_{4}(3−), MoO_{4}(2−), WO_{4}(2−).
+For Nb2O5 and Ta2O5.
+The nature of the dissolved species at high pH is less defined, but these oxides also form polyoxometalates.

-As the pH is lowered, solutions of orthometalates give oxide–hydroxide compounds such as WO3(OH)− and VO3(OH)(2−).
-These species condense via the process called olation.
-The replacement of terminal M=O bonds, which in fact have triple bond character, is compensated by the increase in coordination number.
+As the pH is lowered, solutions of orthometalates give oxide–hydroxide compounds such as WO3(OH)− and VO3(OH)(2−), these species condense via the process of olation.
+The replacement of terminal M=O bonds, which have triple bond character, is compensated by the increase in coordination number.
 The nonobservation of polyoxochromate cages is rationalized by the small radius of Cr(VI), which may not accommodate octahedral coordination geometry.

-Condensation of the MO3(OH)^{n-} species entails loss of water and the formation of M\sO\sM linkages.
+Polycondensation of the MO3(OH)^{n-} species entails loss of water and the formation of M\sO\sM linkages.
 The stoichiometry for hexamolybdate is shown: